Read more at: Meet the Dean

 John Carpenter, Chief Technology Officer

 She earned a B.A. from Duquesne University and an M.A. in English, professional writing, and rhetoric from George Mason University.
+She speaks at conferences and has published articles on marketing and communications for higher education.

 Other leadership in the offices of Marketing and Communications and Alumni and External Relations include: